openeuropa/oe_content/modules/oe_content_entity/README.md

 ## Organisation entity type

-The organisation entity type is used when collecting information about different types of organisations, such as a project partners.
+The organisation entity type is used when collecting information about different types of organisations.

 You can read more about it in the relevant [submodule](modules/oe_content_entity_organisation/README.md).